ihh/bracery/README.md

 witch the hello, of world
 ~~~~

-You may also recognize that Bracery's alternations form a [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
+You may also recognize that Bracery's alternations form a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar).
 However, you don't need to use any of these programmer-oriented features, if you just want to write generative text.
 Just [start typing](http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/no_defs.html) and go!

-### Another example
+## Web usage

+The "wizard of earthsea" example is available as a [web demo](http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/no_defs.html) ([source](web/no_defs.html)).

-Here is another example, taken from Kate Compton's [online tutorial](http://www.crystalcodepalace.com/traceryTut.html) to Tracery:
+Here's another example, taken from Kate Compton's [online tutorial](http://www.crystalcodepalace.com/traceryTut.html) to Tracery:

 ~~~~
 [name=>Arjun|Yuuma|Darcy|Mia|Chiaki|Izzi|Azra|Lina]